StevenBlack/k7waterfront/topic/GroceriesBeerLiquor.md

 ##Where to get Groceries, Beer, and Liquor near the Kingston waterfront

-We can't sugar-coat this, and it probably qualifies as a [[Disappointments|disappointment]], but if you need supplies while docking in Kingston, from most [[marinas]] you'll need to hike or take a cab.
+We can't sugar-coat this, and it probably qualifies as a [disappointment][disappointments], but if you need supplies while docking in Kingston, from most [marinas][marinas] you'll need to hike or take a cab.
 There is simply nothing within convenient walking distance for you.

 Well, one bright spot.
 The grocery store in 'downtown' Bath now sells beer & wine.
 If you stop at Loyalist Cove Marina, its maybe a twenty minute hike.
 (Hardly convenient, I agree.
 What's twenty minutes for a beer?
 Oh!
 They also have groceries.)